yan-soon/tp/docs/UserGuide.md

 </div>

-1. Type `search MA1521` into the command box, press **Enter** to execute it.
+1. Type `search MA1521` into the _Command Box_, press **Enter** to execute it.
 ![Search1](images/Search1.png)

-2. The result display box will then display all the relevant information about the module "MA1521", as shown below.
+2. The _Result Display Box_ will then display all the relevant information about the module "MA1521", as shown below.
 ![Search2](images/Search2.png)

 ### Showing the help display: `help`

 Scenario: <br>
 You are in the midst of planning your modules, but you suddenly forgot what commands are available to you.
 Simply refresh your memory by using the `help` command to see all available commands and their respective functions.

 The `help` command displays all of GradPad's available commands and how to use them, to you.
 This command is useful for first-timers or users who generally do not know how to use GradPad.

 To show the help display:

-1. Type `help` into the command box, and press **Enter** to execute it.<br>
+1. Type `help` into the _Command Box_, and press **Enter** to execute it.<br>
 ![Help1](images/Help1.png)

-1. The result display box will display all of GradPad's commands along with examples on how to use them.<br>
+1. The _Result Display Box_ will display all of GradPad's commands along with examples on how to use them.<br>
 ![Help2](images/Help2.png)

 ### Exiting GradPad: `exit`

-Besides clicking the "close" button (red button) at the top of the GradPad window, you can exit GradPad using the `exit` command.
+Apart from clicking the "close" button (red button) at the top of the GradPad window, you can exit GradPad using the `exit` command.

 To exit:

-1. Type `exit` into the command box, and press **Enter** to execute it.<br>
+1. Type `exit` into the _Command Box_, and press **Enter** to execute it.<br>
 ![Exit](images/Exit1.png)

-2. The result display box will display the message "Take care!" and after a 1.5 second delay, the application will terminate.<br>
+2. The _Result Display Box_ will display the message "Take care!" and after a 1.5 second delay, the application will terminate.<br>
 ![Exit2](images/Exit2.png)

 --------------------------------------------------------------------------------------------------------------------